cnsnake11/blog/其它/Building the DOM faster: speculative parsing, async, defer and preload(part 2).md

 ![](media/15120389914931.jpg)

-The download requests triggered this way are called “speculative” because it is still possible that the script could change the HTML structure (rememberdocument.write ?), resulting in wasted guesswork.
+The download requests triggered this way are called “speculative” because it is still possible that the script could change the HTML structure (remember document.write ?), resulting in wasted guesswork.
 While this is possible, it is not common, and that’s why speculative parsing still gives big performance improvements.

 While other browsers only preload linked resources this way, in Firefox the HTML parser also runs the DOM tree construction algorithm speculatively.
 The upside is that when a speculation succeeds, there’s no need to re-parse a part of the file to actually compose the DOM.
 The downside is that there’s more work lost if and when the speculation fails.